 Notes on ‘Heavenly Creatures’

-The film has a circular narrative (it ends where it starts) and is told in a flashback.
+The film has a circular narrative (it ends where it starts)

 The soundtrack being played is the ‘Humming Chorus’ which is an inter-textual reference Madama Butterfly, a grand opera.
 The two girls (the main characters) are planned to be separated because of their unhealthy relationship, giving up their friendship.
 This links to Madama Butterfly because Butterfly has to give up her son; they are both tragedies between mother and child.
 The soundtrack also contradicts the action creating a huge climax and upsetting.